Guigouu/git-tuto/README.md

 ### 2.0.6 Skipping the Staging Area

 ```
-$ git commit -a -m 'Add new benchmar
+$ git commit -a -m 'Add new file'

 ```
 Adding the -a option to the git commit command makes Git automatically stage every file that is already tracked before doing the commit, letting you skip the git add part